MaddalenaGhiotti/ReinforcementLearningProject/README.md

 # REINFORCEMENT LEARNING PROJECT
+**Course:** Machine Learning & Deep Learning (MLDL) 2024/2025
+**Group ID:** 48

+## Introduction
+This project focuses on training a one-legged robot simulator to walk using Reinforce, Actor-Critic and PPO, and bridges the sim-to-real gap via domain randomization.
+Additionally, we experimentally evaluated an adversarial training curriculum on the Reinforce algorithm and DORAEMON’s dynamics curriculum on PPO, with the goal of further enhancing robustness.

-## MLDL course 24/25
+## STRUCTURE
-### group ID: 48

-The project is organized into folders, each of which contains a commented main notebook demonstrating how to use the implemented classes and describing the operations performed.
+The repository is organized into folders, each of which contains a commented main notebook demonstrating how to use the implemented classes and describing the operations performed.
 The modules and classes are commented to facilitate understanding of their functionality.

-## STRUCTURE

 - **AdversarialTraining/**
   - **env/**